kokkos/kokkos-tools/README.md

 export KOKKOS_PROFILE_LIBRARY=${HOME}/kokkos-tools/src/tools/memory-events/kp_memory_event.so
 ```

-Many of the tools will produce an output file which uses the hostname as well as the process id as part of the filename.
+Many of the tools will produce an output file that uses the hostname as well as the process id as part of the filename.

 ## Explicit Instrumentation